Moving into a new home or apartment is exciting, but moving day can also be stressful.

 9. The Container Store

-As their name says, the Container Store has boxes, tape, plastic wrap, packing paper, and moving blankets.
-Everything you’d need for a move.
+As their name says, the Container Store has rigid boxes, tape, plastic wrap, packing paper, and moving blankets.
+Everything you’d need for a move and sits among the favorite places to get moving boxes.

 11. Rent A Center